kier-johns/book_recommender_and_classifier/README.md

 - 22 books were predicted as "should not read" books, when they are "should read" books

-I have created a dataframe of 28 unseen data ponts that are based off of my personal "To Be Read" list.
+I have created a dataframe of 28 unseen data points that are based off of my personal "To Be Read" list.
 Let's see how these models predict this list:

 #### NLP Model:
 |Actually|Predicted|Total|